petecorreia/petecorreia/app/case-studies/xively.md

 {% include content/full-image.html file="xively-interface.jpg" alt="Photo of the Xively user interface displayed on a computer and smartphone." %}

 All of the interfaces were **designed to work across all screen sizes**.
 This was made possible by carefully crafting a design system that had responsiveness built in right from the start.
-A method I used was to always start from the most constrained environment, the smartphone, and grow every element to its most complex state in the least contrained, the big screens.
+A method I used was to always start from the most constrained environment, the smartphone, and grow every element to its most complex state in the least constrained, the big screens.
 I made it a point that no features would be out of reach for any screen size, I was well aware that our users to could not be bucketed easily into distinctly defined contexts of usage.

 {% include content/full-image.html file="xively-devices.jpg" alt="Photo of the Xively user interface displayed on an iPhone and an iPad." %}